vbuterin/pybitcointools/README.md

 # Pybitcointools, Python library for Bitcoin signatures and transactions

 This is a fork of Vitalik Buterin's original pybitcointools which is no longer maintained.
-Short-term roadmap:

 Still in a very early development stage...some stuff not working.

-Currently working on:

-* Adding additional coins

 Done:
 * Better Python3 support
-* Replace bci.py with blockcypher's own Python library
+* Replace bci.py with other explorers
 * Class-based api for different coins, making it easier to add new coins with a common interface

 Currently working on: